Eight-Vectors/ddsforge/README.md

 ### Creating a New Configuration

 1. Choose your target system (FastDDS, CycloneDDS, or Zenoh)
+2. (Optional) Enable the `Use default template` toggle to start from a predefined config instead of an empty one
-2. Fill in the configuration parameters using the form interface
+3. Fill in the configuration parameters using the form interface
-3. Preview your configuration to ensure it's correct
+4. Preview your configuration to ensure it's correct
-4. Download the generated XML/JSON file (including Zenoh JSON when applicable)
+5. Download the generated XML/JSON file (including Zenoh JSON when applicable)

 ### Editing an Existing Configuration